 America’s 25 Best Donuts

-In order to assemble our ranking, we incorporated those from last year’s list but also added lots more.
-We stuck to strict criteria in looking for the best individual donuts in America: Freshness is key, as great donuts need to be served right out of the fryer.
-Are these legendary donuts that have become things of cultish devotion at the shop that sells them?
+In order to assemble our ranking, we stuck to strict criteria in looking for the best individual doughnuts in America: Freshness is key, as great doughnuts need to be served right out of the fryer.
+Are these legendary doughnuts that have become things of cultish devotion at the shop that sells them?
 We considered both plain glazed and extravagantly topped creations, but there needed to be a balance between all the components, be it bacon or blueberry jelly.
-Most importantly, these donuts need to be groan-inducingly good: fresh, soft, gooey, perfectly proportioned, and intended to leave you wanting just one more bite.
+Most importantly, these doughnuts need to be groan-inducingly good: fresh, soft, gooey, perfectly proportioned, and intended to leave you wanting just one more bite.

-Another quality that makes donuts such a wonderful food is the fact that they’re usually incredibly inexpensive and democratic: world-class donut shops are oftentimes incredibly humble, family-run operations, selling their wares for sometimes less than a dollar.
-Anyone can experience a world-class donut for a handful of coins.
+Another quality that makes doughnuts such a wonderful food is the fact that they’re usually incredibly inexpensive and democratic: World-class doughnut shops are oftentimes incredibly humble, family-run operations, selling their wares for sometimes less than a dollar.
+Anyone can experience a world-class doughnut for a handful of coins.

-Donuts are one of the world’s perfect foods, and these ones are about as perfect as a donut can be.
-Click here to learn all about the best donuts in America.
+Doughnuts are one of the world’s perfect foods, and these ones are about as perfect as a doughnut can be.